luciddreamer-cvlab/LucidDreamer/README.md

 - ``--diff_steps`` : number of denoising steps for Stable Diffusion inpainting.
 Default is 50.
 - ``-s`` : path to save results.

+### Guideline for the prompting / Troubleshoot

+#### General guides

+1. If your image is indoors with specific scene (and possible character in it), you can **just put the most simplest representation of the scene first**, like a cozy livingroom for christmas, or a dark garage, etc. Please avoid prompts like 1girl because it will generate many humans for each inpainting task.
+2. If you want to start from already hard-engineered image from e.g., StableDiffusion model, or a photo taken from other sources, you can try **using [WD14 tagger](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) ([huggingface demo](https://huggingface.co/spaces/deepghs/wd14_tagging_online)) to extract the danbooru tags from an image**.
+Please ensure you remove some comma separated tags if you don't want them to appear multiple times.
+This include human-related objects, e.g., 1girl, white shirt, boots, smiling face, red eyes, etc. Make sure to specify the objects you want to have multiples of them.

+#### Q. I generate unwanted objects everywhere, e.g., photo frames.

+1. Manipulate negative prompts to set harder constraints for the frame object.
+You may try adding tags like twitter thumbnail, profile image, instagram image, watermark, text to the negative prompt.
+In fact, negative prompts are the best thing to try if you want some things not to be appeared in the resulting image.
+2. Actually, our SD1.5 model uses the standard stable-diffusion-inpainting-v1.5 model, which I think has vulnerability to generate framed photos.
+To avoid this, I'd rather try other custom checkpoint models, which employs different pipeline methods: LaMa inpainting -> ControlNet-inpaint guided image inpainting.
+I empirically find that this setting is more stable than the naive application of standard inpainting model.

 ### Visualize `.ply` files

 There are multiple available viewers / editors for Gaussian splatting `.ply` files.